np-core/np-signal/README.md

 ## Input

-Examples are using a manual configuration and proffile for the JCU GPU server Tesla (`configs/jcu.config`)
+Examples are using a manual configuration file and profile for the JCU GPU server Tesla (`configs/jcu.config`)

 Single directory to pass to a single instance of `Guppy` for basecalling files in the directory (recursively):